codefellows/401-Javascript-Final-Assessment/README.md

 fellow students.
 You can ask clarifying questions but not debugging or guidance questions.

-For this assingment I've given you the boilerplate of a simple full stack Javascript application.
+For this assignment I've given you the boilerplate of a simple full stack Javascript application.
 You'll have to find all the spots where I've placed a TODO comment run this command: `cat <(grep TODO *.js) <(grep -r TODO app) <(grep -r TODO test)` and fill the in the code that is needed to satisfy the request.
-This is more of a completion assingment than one you'll be graded on but make sure to follow best practices.
+This is more of a completion assignment than one you'll be graded on but make sure to follow best practices.

 # To Submit Your Assignment! *READ THIS BEFORE BEGINNING TO WRITE CODE*